balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 As just stated, as we move along, we can either choose to take similar bites and narrow down on the solution or take a divergent path.<br>

 With each bite, as we try out a new solution path or optimise the current one,<br>
-we sculpt out a sustainable, workable logic as we swallow.<br>
+let's sculpt out a sustainable, workable logic as we swallow.<br>
-But more importantly, let's remember to retrospect.<br>
+And more importantly, let's remember to retrospect.<br>
 Let's retrospect and evaluate the approach and check if this is taking us towards the goal.
 Because if not, we may need to start over.<br>
 The earlier we re-route from an ineffective path, the better, so feedback is key.<br>